Ella Amitay Sadovsky

-Ella Amitay Sadovsky (אלה אמיתי סדובסקי; born 1964) is an Israeli artist, born in Kibbutz Gesher, Israel.
+Ella Amitay Sadovsky (אלה אמיתי סדובסקי; born 1964) is an Israeli artist and physical chemist, born in Kibbutz Gesher, Israel.
+Her artistic practice incorporates her background in science, focusing on large-scale mixed-media paintings, fabric collages, and stop-motion video installations.

 Biography

-Sadovsky studied in Technion, where she received her BSc in 1991 and MSc in 1994.
-She received her PhD from the Weizmann Institute of Science in 1999.
-Sadovsky is a lecturer at the Department of Textile Design, at Shenkar College of Engineering and Design in Tel Aviv.
+Ella studied at the Technion, where she received her BSc in Chemical Engineering in 1991 and her MSc in 1994.
+She received her PhD in Materials and Interfaces from the Weizmann Institute of Science in 1999.
+Following this, she completed a postdoctoral fellowship in Physical Chemistry and Mechanical Engineering at the University of California, Berkeley (2000–2003).